Shippea Hill railway station

 Shippea Hill railway station (originally Mildenhall Road and later Burnt Fen) is on the Breckland Line in the east of England, serving the Burnt Fen area of Cambridgeshire and Suffolk.
 The line runs between in the west and in the east.

-Shippea Hill is from London Liverpool Street via Cambridge, in one of the few areas within Burnt Fen which rises above sea level.
-The station is on the A1101 road between Littleport and Mildenhall.
+Shippea Hill is from London Liverpool Street (measured via Cambridge and Clapton), and is sited between Ely and Lakenheath.

 It has been noted for its low patronage.
 In 2015/16, only twelve passenger entries/exits were recorded at the station.
 It is only served by one train per day in one direction on weekdays, with one in both directions on Saturdays and none on Sundays.

 History

-The station was opened on 30 July 1845 as Mildenhall Road.
-It was renamed Burnt Fen in 1885 and Shippea Hill in 1904.
+The station was opened on 30 July 1845 as Mildenhall Drove and renamed Mildenhall Road in December of the same year, although Mildenhall itself is about 8 miles away.
+It was renamed Burnt Fen on 1 April 1885 and Shippea Hill on 1 May 1905.
+This is despite the fact that the land on which the station sits is below sea level.
+The station was busy in the 19th and early 20th centuries, with two freight trains departing every day transporting local produce.

 On 7 April 1906, a passenger train derailed due to excessive speed.
 Eight passengers were injured, two seriously.

-Ordnance Survey maps from the 1920s show a network of narrow-gauge horse-drawn feeder agricultural tramways running southwest from the station yard onto the Hiam Estate.
-There was also a standard gauge private railway branch running east to a chicory factory, which in turn had a network of narrow gauge agricultural tramways running southeast onto the Chivers Estate.
+In 1975, due to local government boundary redrawings, the station became a "disputed zone", where the signal box was in Suffolk, the southern platform was in Cambridgeshire (in which the station is located today), and the northern platform was in Norfolk.

 On 3 December 1976, at about 16:00, a passenger train collided with a lorry on an unstaffed level crossing near Shippea Hill.
 The train driver, Robert Hitcham, was killed, and eight passengers were injured.

-Until 1987, there was a daily through train to London Liverpool Street from Norwich and return.

-The wooden level crossing gates at Shippea Hill used to be operated manually by the signaller in the local signal box.
-In 2012, the signal box was closed and the crossing gates were replaced with automatic barriers and warning lights.

-Quietest UK railway station
+The signal box at the station was closed in 2012, although remains in situ.

+Facilities

+The station has only basic facilities, including cycle storage, a small car park and a shelter on the Norwich-bound platform.
+As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.